QAlfy/pidman/README.md

   </a>
 </p>

-> A solid Linux process management library for Node
+> A rock solid Linux process management library for Node

 ### 🏠 [Homepage](https://qalfy.com)